PROFILE

 negotiated a method to store safely the spent

-store the canisters in the spent fuel pond.
+spent fuel and store the canisters in a spent

 canning of all accessible spent fuel rods and